ocattau/ocattau/_posts/2018-07-30-RNA-protocol-with-6ml-RNAzol.md

 I did not run the Nanodrop, because I can't remember how to use it.
 I will do it first thing tomorrow when Sam is in.

+The tubes I processed were:
+- 411 --> COLD, INFECTED (note that it died before RNA sampling, suspect 219 tube OK, and has 3182/3184, but no way to be sure (**I don't understand this note - can ask Pam to clarify**))
+- 423 --> COLD, UNINFECTED
+- 503 --> AMBIENT, INFECTED
+- 515 --> AMBIENT, UNINFECTED

 ## Goals for tomorrow:
 - Run Nanodrop on the samples I isolated yesterday
 - Run Bioanalyzer on the samples Sam isolated RNA from as well as some random ones selected from what I've already done